 Bohol is famous for its crystal clear waters and abundant marine life and attracts scuba divers from all over the world to its many dive sites.
-With two small kids in tow, we weren’t able to make use of all these fabulous dive sites, but we could do the next best thing: take a Bohol island hopping tour, including dolphin watching, snorkeling on Balicasag Island and visiting a sandbank in the middle of the ocean.
-Definitely a must-do Bohol activity if you are visiting Bohol with kids.
+With two small kids in tow, we weren’t able to make use of all these fabulous dive sites, but we could do the next best thing: take a Bohol island hopping tour.

-Our island hopping tour in Bohol started early, at around 6am.
-We met Rodel, our tour guide from Betterman Tours on Alona Beach and hopped aboard our traditional Philippines fishing boat and headed out to sea.
+Our Bohol day trip started early, at around 6am.
+We met Rodel, our Bohol tour guide from Betterman Tours on Alona Beach and hopped aboard our traditional Philippines fishing boat and headed out to sea.
 I was relieved to see that they had good quality life jackets for the kids – as I have found this can be a rare occurrence on tours in Asia.

-Dolphin watching tours typically start early, as sunrise is the best time of day to spot dolphins, so if you are doing the Bohol island hopping tour with kids, it’s a good idea to bring along a few snacks as you will likely need to leave the hotel before breakfast.
+Dolphin watching tours typically start early, as sunrise is the best time of day to spot dolphins, so if you are visiting Bohol with kids, it’s a good idea to bring along a few snacks as you will likely need to leave the hotel before breakfast.

 As we were visiting during Easter time (Holy Week), it was peak season in Bohol and everywhere was heaving with tourists.
 This even included out at sea!
-I guess dolphin watching is one of the most popular things to do in Bohol.
+I guess dolphins are one of the most popular Bohol tourist attractions.
 I counted another 30 boats alongside ours, circling the waters, with all passengers’ eyes glued on the water in search of movement.

 Despite the heavy traffic, our prayers were answered and a pod of dolphins soon appeared, breaking the surface and weaving in and out of the boats.
 The chase was on and we all set off with our cameras wielded.
 With so many boats I was worried that our view would be continually blocked – but eventually our luck turned as the dolphins chose our boat to swim alongside, much to the kids utter excitement!
 (Unfortunately I was also too excited watching them to get a very good photo.)

-With our spirits high from our encounter with the dolphins, we made our way to Balicasag Island.
-This marine sanctuary is just a 30-minute boat ride from Alona Beach and is a popular day trip from Bohol with divers and snorkelers.
+With our spirits high from our encounter with the dolphins, we made our way to Balicasag Island, the next stop on our Bohol tour itinerary.
+This marine sanctuary is just a 30-minute boat ride from Alona Beach and is one of the most popular places to visit in Bohol with divers and snorkelers.

 We parked up at the beach and transferred to a small outrigger canoe to head to the reef, with the ever-smiling and cheerful Jong Jong, who was excellent with the kids – patiently helping them in and out of the boat and sitting with them while we snorkeled some more without them.

-Unfortunately for us the main section of the marine sanctuary reef was cordoned off, and not accessible to snorkelers when we visited.
-This meant that all the boatloads of people were restricted to the outer edges of the marine sanctuary – and one corner in particular.
+Unfortunately for us the main section of the marine sanctuary reef was cordoned off during our Balicasag Island tour, and not accessible to snorkelers.
+This meant that all the boatloads of people were restricted to the outer edges of the Balicasag Island marine sanctuary – and one corner in particular.

-Despite the crowds of people, it was hard not to be wowed by the visibility and the marine life here.
+Despite the crowds of people here for Balicasag Island snorkelling, it was hard not to be wowed by the visibility and the marine life here.
 Water clarity is unbelievable and there was a huge variety of fish to see.

-Note – you will need to bring your own snorkelling gear on the Bohol island hopping tour.
+Note: There is a Balicasag Island entrance fee, which may or may not be included in your tour.
+You will also need to bring your own snorkelling gear on the Bohol island hopping tour.
 We hired ours from our hotel, or you can also hire it on Balicasag Island.

-The sand on Balicasag Island is not as soft as elsewhere around Bohol – but it is a nice beach for a stroll looking for shells, spotting sea stars (you will need to wear water shoes) and we even spotted a huge turtle swimming along the shoreline from the beach!
+The sand on Balicasag Island is not as soft as other Bohol island beaches – but it is a nice beach for a stroll looking for shells, spotting sea stars (you will need to wear water shoes) and we even spotted a huge turtle swimming along the shoreline from the beach!

 Virgin Island Bohol

-After lunch at the Balicasag Island Dive Resort, we jumped back in our boat to head to Virgin Island.
+After lunch at the Balicasag Island Dive Resort, we jumped back in our boat to head to another Bohol tourist destination, Virgin Island.
 Also known as Isola di Francesco, this island is divided into two parts (walkable between the two at low tide).

 From here we headed to the second part of the island, usually skipped by tour groups.
 Virgin Island is privately owned by an extremely religious businessman, who has created a ‘spritual retreat’ here, dedicated to Saint Padre Pio de Pietrelcina, a huge statue of whom greets you as you alight on the island.
 I really wasn’t sure what to make of it.
 You have to see this place to believe it.

 At first glance it is just a white-sanded tropical island – until you see the enormous statue of Christ on the cross in the water – and the boatful of statue disciples.
 The entire island is strewn with religious statues – including trees filled with angels.
-If you like the unusual and quirky, then definitely include this in your island hopping tour of Bohol.
+If you like the unusual and quirky, then definitely include this in your Bohol day tour itinerary.

-We organized our Bohol island hopping tour through Betterman Tours.
-You could organize a much cheaper tour with one of the boats on Alona Beach – but beware that the ‘cheap’ tours often have hidden extras.
+We organized our Bohol island hopping tour through Bohol travel guide company Betterman Tours.
+You could organize a much cheaper Panglao island hopping tour with one of the boats on Alona Beach – but beware that the ‘cheap’ tours often have hidden extras.
 I have read many reports of people arriving at Balicasag island, then being charged environmental fees, boat fees for snorkeling, additional charges for looking for turtles, lunch etc. Our tour was fully inclusive, and very reasonable.

 Pin it for Later!